olimorris/onedarkpro.nvim/README.md

 ### Configuring colors

-The colorscheme has a palette of 13 core colors alongside many additional ones used for menus and git diffs.
+The colorscheme has a palette of 13 core colors alongside many additional ones which are used for menus and git diffs.
 These colors can be found in the [themes](https://github.com/olimorris/onedarkpro.nvim/tree/main/lua/onedarkpro/themes).

-The default colors can be changed by specifying the name of the color and the new hex code:
+The default colors can be changed by specifying the name of the color and a new hex code:

 ```lua
 colors = {